Shaping Innovations

 Material Breakthroughs

 What textiles were to the 20th century in relation to material and manufacturing breakthroughs, advanced materials are to this century.
-Specifically designed for high-performance applications, the enhanced properties of advanced materials are superior to more conventional materials due to their useability for multiple applications, including several crucial to South Carolina's economy, such as automobiles and airplanes.
+Specifically designed for high-performance applications, the enhanced properties of advanced materials are superior to more conventional materials due to their usability for multiple applications, including several crucial to South Carolina's economy, such as automobiles and airplanes.

 Like textiles, advanced materials are hard at work around us, from hospitals and homes to workplaces, making medicine more effective, machines more efficient, and our world more sustainable.
 With a degree in materials science and engineering, you will be making contributions fundamental to the changing economy.